 Of course, gyms are not the only places to get a job.
 You may also find opportunities at other locations such as:

 - On cruise ships

 There is also the option to travel to your client’s home or meet them at their local gym.
 These last two options are more of the entrepreneurial route and don’t involve finding a job as much as they create creating a business around yourself.

 Where to Look for Jobs

 One of the best places to look for personal trainer jobs is on job boards like Indeed or CareerBuilder.
 You can search by keyword or specialization and even look for jobs that are part-time or temporary.

 Local schools may also be good places to look for your first personal training job.
-Sports teams at high schools, athletic departments at colleges, and after-school programs frequently get posted on local school websites’ careers sections.
+Sports teams in high schools, athletic departments at colleges, and after-school programs frequently get posted on the local school websites’ careers sections.

 Personal Trainer Directories